-A stiff shoulder, also called a ‘frozen shoulder’, is a thickening and shrinking of the joint capsule in the shoulder.
-The exact cause of a frozen shoulder is not yet known, but we do know that it is connected to an inflammation of the joint which causes the thickening of the joint capsule.
-A frozen shoulder makes it difficult to move the shoulder optimally without pain.
+A stiff shoulder, too 'frozen shoulder' This is the thickening and shrinking of the joint capsule in the shoulder.
+The exact cause of a 'frozen shoulder' is not yet known, but we do know that it has to do with inflammation in the joint.
+This causes the joint capsule to thicken.
+This makes it difficult to move the shoulder optimally without pain.
 A frozen shoulder can also develop after surgery, causing the scar tissue to thicken.
 More information about the frozen shoulder can be found in this brochure.

 The treatment of your shoulder complaints depends on the type of complaint or condition of your shoulder.
 To establish this, we will first make X-rays when this is necessary, after which the physiotherapist will examine you further during the intake consultation.
 The result of this examination is then discussed with the orthopaedic specialist.
 During the second consultation, the specialist and the physiotherapist will jointly explain the treatment options.
 When physiotherapy appears to be the best option for your condition, then you can choose to get treatment at a practice of your own choice.
 Should the specialist decide that a further MRI scan or surgery will be required, then this can be arranged at Medical Centre Jan van Goyen at short notice.

 Our team is happy to help you relieve your pain and improve your mobility.